Bodhit-Kukra/chatbot/README.md

 > GOOGLE_API_KEY="YOUR_GOOGLE_API_KEY_HERE"

-- Step 4: Calibrate PyAutoGUI Coordinates
+- Step 4: Calibrate PyAutoGUI Coordinates <br>
 This is the most critical step.
 The script relies on hardcoded screen coordinates (x, y) to click and drag the mouse.
 These coordinates will be different for your screen resolution and window layout.

-    - Find Your Coordinates:
+1. Find Your Coordinates: <br>
     You can find the coordinates for various points on your screen by running a simple helper script (cursor.py).
 Move your mouse to a target location (e.g., the message box) to see its X and Y values in the terminal.

-    - Identify Key Locations:
+2. Identify Key Locations: <br>
     You need to find the coordinates for:
-        The starting point of the chat history text selection (moveTo).
+    - The starting point of the chat history text selection (moveTo).
-        The ending point of the chat history text selection (dragTo).
+    - The ending point of the chat history text selection (dragTo).
-        A click point to deselect the text after copying.
+    - A click point to deselect the text after copying.
-        The click point for the message input box.
+    - The click point for the message input box.

-    - Update the Script:
+3. Update the Script: <br>
     Replace the coordinate values in the pyautogui.click(), pyautogui.moveTo(), and pyautogui.dragTo() functions in the main while loop with your new, calibrated coordinates.

 ## ▶️ Usage